Edward Hamilton Aitken: Natural history

 He explored the jungles on the hills near Vihar around Bombay and wrote a book called The Naturalist on the Prowl.
 His writing style was accurate and at the same time amusing to his readers.
 He studied most of his subjects in life and was very restricted in his collecting.

 In response to an appeal for information on rats due to plague in Bombay, he wrote an article for The Times of India (19 July 1899), in which he threw a flood of light on the subject of the habits and characteristics of the Indian rat as found in town and country.
 He wrote that Mus rattus, the old English black rat, which is the common house rat of India outside the large seaports, has become, through centuries of contact with the Indian people, a domestic animal like the cat in Britain.

 In 1902 he was deputed to investigate the prevalence of malaria at the Customs stations along the frontier of Goa, and to devise means for removing the position of the Salt Peons who were affected by malaria in these places.
 During this expedition he discovered a new species of anopheline mosquito, which after identification by Major James, I.M.S., was named after him as Anopheles aitkeni.
 During his service he took to writing the Annual Reports of the Customs Department and was frequently thanked for the same.
 Reviewers have commented that these reports are enlivened by his witty literary touch.
 In the last two years of his service he was put in charge of The Sind Gazetteer.
 On completion of this work he retired to Edinburgh.
-He died after a short illness on 25 April 1909.
+He died after a short illness on 25 April 1909, in Edinburgh.

 He refused to be depressed by life in India.
 "I am only an exile," he remarks, "endeavouring to work a successful existence in Dustypore, and not to let my environment shape me as a pudding takes the shape of its mould, but to make it tributary to my own happiness."
 He therefore urged his readers to cultivate a hobby.